jonahandersson/azurebacktoschool2022-azure-durable-functions-dotnet/README.md

 # Azure Durable Functions for .NET  Demo Example for Azure Back to School 2022

-Relates to GitHub Repo and #AzureBacktoSchool2022 presentation <a href="https://github.com/jonahandersson/azurebacktoschool2022-azure-service-bus-dotnet" target="_blank">A Technical Overview of Azure Service Bus Example</a>

 ##### Example Code Demo
 ### Azure Back to School 2022 by <a href="https://linkedin.com/in/jonahandersson" target="_blank">Jonah Anderssson</a>